Skip to content

 Footprinting DNS with dig

-# Querying: A Records for a Subdomain
+# Querying: A Records for a Subdomain.
+Retrieves the IPv4 address (A record) associated with the domain.

-dig a www.example @$ip
+dig A www.example @$ip

 # here, $ip refers to ip of DNS server

-dig soa www.example.com
+dig SOA www.example.com

 # The email will contain a (.) dot notation instead of @